 The Graduate Urban Studies Program offers a Certificate in Urban Studies to be taken in conjunction with a Ph.D. offered by the University through one of the disciplines or professional schools.
 It is aimed at students who want to augment their disciplinary studies to address urban topics or problems from an interdisciplinary perspective.
 The Program draws on faculty and encourages course-taking from the various departments of the School of Arts and Sciences and other schools of the University.
 Our students’ interests have focused on many areas of the world and include: housing, employment, economic development, finance, social welfare, poverty, education, community organization, history, ethnicity, culture, family, architecture, urban design, planning, law, and policy.

-The Graduate Certificate Program in Urban Studies in co-directed by Michael Katz, Walter H. Annenberg Professor of History, and Elaine Simon.
+The Graduate Certificate Program in Urban Studies is co-directed by Elaine Simon, and for many years, the late Michael Katz, Walter H. Annenberg Professor of History.

 How should the new leaders in urban theory, research, policy, and practice be educated?
 Urbanism is not the subject of any one discipline or profession.
 It does not honor the boundaries with which scholars and practitioners have divided their respective worlds.
 At the same time, the disciplines and professions require mastery of theories and tools essential to reasoned, effective approaches to urban-related issues.
 This tension between disciplinary and interdisciplinary study complements the tension between theory and practice.

 By themselves, neither theory nor practice provide the key to the education of urban leaders.
 Abstracted from practice, theory lacks grounding in an appreciation of the complicated day-to-day interactions and struggles that constitute experience within a city.
 At the same time, successful practice requires the ability to step back from daily conflicts, to analyze them within a larger framework, to assess the consequences of action, and to apply sophisticated tools to the solution of problems.